Frequently asked questions

 Year 12 applicants will receive this email after ATAR release.
 Non-Year 12 applicants will generally receive this email 10 working days after applying.

-The disadvantages that institutions will consider under EAS are grouped into nine broad categories
+The circumstances that institutions will consider under EAS are grouped into nine broad categories

 • disrupted schooling